 (4)

 To determine the probabilities pm, we consider that invasion into a field may occur by dispersal from the surrounding area into the landscape studied or by dispersal between different fields in the agricultural holding.
 The vectors for dispersal may be wind, water, animals, or human activity (e.g. movement of people, vehicles, materials or equipment) (e.g. Levine and D'Antonio, 2003; Ruíz and Carlton, 2003).
 While dispersal allows the species to spread in the landscape, due to environmental or demographic factors, a local population on a field can go extinct, so formerly infested fields may become uninfested again.
+We consider only natural causes of local extinction; control measures that may foster local extinction are ignored in this study.

 We formally describe these dynamics of the pest species in the farming landscape with a spatially explicit stochastic metapopulation model (cf. Hanski, 1999).
 A metapopulation is a set of local populations, each inhabiting a habitat patch in the landscape.
-Local populations can go extinct but empty patches can be recolonised.
+The metapopulation approach we have adopted therefore represents a situation in which a potential invasive (which could be either exotic or a naturalised pest) exists in the landscape, but it is less well-suited to the situation of a newly-invading organism.
+In the model, local populations can go extinct but empty patches can be recolonised.
 To study effects of habitat patch arrangement on the dynamics of metapopulations it is convenient to abstract from the dynamics within the local populations and consider only whether a field is occupied by the species or not (Hanski, 1999; Frank and Wissel, 1998).
 Accordingly, we only have to model the transitions on each of the N fields between these two states, and the state of the species in the farm determined by the N-element vector with where sm=1 represents a field m being infested and sm=0 uninfested.

 Transitions between infested and uninfested states occur due to three different processes: (1) If sm=0, organisms immigrating from the surrounding area outside the N-field system establish a local population in the field (changing sm to 1) at a rate (probability per time unit) i; (2) If sm=0, a local population on another field n colonises field m (changing sm to 1) at a rate cexp(-αdmn), where c is the emigration rate of organisms from the source field n and dmn is the distance between fields m and n.
 The exponential function considers that the probability of emigrating organisms reaching another field declines with increasing distance between the two fields.
 The rate of this decline, α, can be identified with the inverse of the pest species’ mean dispersal range.
 A higher α (or smaller 1/ α) represents a small ability to disperse to distant plots; (3) If sm=1, due to environmental or demographic influences the local population on the field goes extinct (changing sm to 0) at rate e.